Koopman–von Neumann classical mechanics: Derivation starting from the Liouville equation

-In the approach of Koopman and von Neumann (KvN), dynamics in phase space is described by a (classical) probability density, recovered from an underlying wavefunction – the Koopman–von Neumann wavefunction – as the square of its absolute value (more precisely, as the amplitude multiplied with its own complex conjugate).
+In the method of classical wavefunctions, as part of Hilbert-space classical mechanics, dynamics in phase space is described by a (classical) probability density, recovered from an underlying wavefunction – the classical wavefunction – as the square of its absolute value (more precisely, as the amplitude multiplied with its own complex conjugate).
 This stands in analogy to the Born rule in quantum mechanics.
-In the KvN framework, observables are represented by commuting self-adjoint operators acting on the Hilbert space of KvN wavefunctions.
+In Hilbert-space classical mechanics, observables are represented by commuting self-adjoint operators acting on the Hilbert space of classical wavefunctions.
 The commutativity physically implies that all observables are simultaneously measurable.
 Contrast this with quantum mechanics, where observables need not commute, which underlines the uncertainty principle, Kochen–Specker theorem, and Bell inequalities.

-The KvN wavefunction is postulated to evolve according to exactly the same Liouville equation as the classical probability density.
+The classical wavefunction is postulated to evolve according to exactly the same Liouville equation as the classical probability density.
 From this postulate it can be shown that indeed probability density dynamics is recovered.